Raffensperger backs election manager’s criticism of President Trump, Georgia senators

-ATLANTA - Georgia Secretary of State Brad Raffensperger defended his top election manager Wednesday, one day after Gabriel Sterling criticized President Donald Trump for continuing to pursue claims of massive fraud in last month’s election.
+Georgia Secretary of State Brad Raffensperger defended his top election manager Wednesday, Dec.
+2, one day after Gabriel Sterling criticized President Donald Trump for continuing to pursue claims of massive fraud in last month’s election.

 “He spoke with passion and he spoke the truth,” Raffensperger told reporters during a news conference at the Georgia Capitol.
 “It’s about time more people out there were speaking the truth.”

-Despite losing to President-elect Joe Biden in Georgia by more than 12,000 votes, a result that was formally certified last week, Trump has continued to post claims on Twitter of massive fraud.
+Despite losing to President-elect Joe Biden in Georgia by more than 12,000 votes, a result that was formally certified, Trump has continued to post claims on Twitter of massive fraud.
 Perdue and Loeffler have called for Raffensperger’s resignation.

 “This is exactly the kind of language that is at the base of a growing threat environment for elections workers who are simply doing their jobs,” Raffensperger said.
 “We will continue to do our jobs, follow the law and follow the process.”